ScriptedArtsOfficial/PS3-CFW-XENON/README.md

+PS3 Custom Firmware = XENON -
-PS3Fw XENON - Located at; Reuploading
+Located at; Reuploading soon due to updates to code and more.

-This is a Custom Firmware for the Playstation 3 that I am working on currently, it is in alpha stage
+This is a Custom Firmware for the Playstation 3 that I am working on, currently it is in alpha stage.
 (It is a full CFW but currently resides as a CEX only with rogero patterns) It is due to be updated
 (Will reach v1.00 at least) And, will recieve customisation,